 (b) for a body corporate, a fine of $250 000.

+[Regulation 15 amended: SL 2021/218 r.
+12.]

-16. Compliance with safety management system evidence of compliance with regulation 6 or 7
+16. Compliance with safety management system evidence of compliance with regulation 5A, 6 or 7

-(1) Compliance by a network operator with the network operator’s safety management system is evidence of compliance with regulation 6.
+(1) Compliance by a network operator with the network operator’s safety management system is evidence of compliance with regulations 5A and 6.

 (2) In relation to a prescribed activity carried out on a network by a contractor, or a person for whom the contractor is responsible, compliance by the contractor with the network operator’s safety management system is evidence of compliance with regulation 7.

+[Regulation 16 amended: SL 2021/218 r.
+9.]

 Division 3 — Requirements if network operator not required to have safety management system

 17. Terms used and approval of certain standards and codes by Director